Small Business Loan Scams: How They Work

 2. Debt Collection Scams

-What It Sounds Like: Phone conversation where debt collector harasses you, demands immediate payment, or make threats of arrest for unpaid debt.
+What It Sounds Like: Phone conversation where debt collector harasses you, demands immediate payment, or makes threats of arrest for unpaid debt.
 They might say things like “I’m giving you two hours to pay back this loan” or “I am going to issue a warrant for your arrest if I don’t receive payment right now.”

 If you take out a small business loan but are unable to pay the loan back, the lender will contact you.
 So if you fall behind on payments, how can you tell the difference between a legitimate debt collector and a scammer?